-Charles Anstey, “b 1840 son of William Anstey” married Sarah Walkington (b 1848 Clare, South Australia, “daughter of Joseph George Walkington“) in September 1866 at the Holy Trinity Church Melrose, Frome, South Australia.
+Charles Anstey, “b 1840 son of William Anstey” (per his marriage and death certificate) was born in Swanbourne in c1840 (in March/April 1841 according to the 1841 Census) to parents William Anstee and Margaret Ann Anstee.
+He grew up in Swanbourne, living at Church Street, Swanbourne in the 1851 Census.
+Some time in his early adulthood he emigrated to Australia (probably before 1861 as he does not appear in the 1861 UK Census), then he married Sarah Walkington (b 1848 Clare, South Australia, “daughter of Joseph George Walkington“) in September 1866 at the Holy Trinity Church Melrose, Frome, South Australia.
 Charles Anstey and Sarah moved to Port Augusta, South Australia and had the following children:

-- May Ellen Anstey (b 1882 Quorn, a waitress when single, she married John Ernest Hansen Jorgensen in 1902 in Kamballie.
-However he died in a tragic mine accident in Coolgardie on 9 January 1906, so May Ellen remarried Robert Merson in 1910 and lived in Northwood Street, West Leederville.
-She died in 1975);
+- May Ellen Anstey (b 1882, Quorn, a waitress when single, she married John Ernest Hansen Jorgensen on 21 April 1902 at the residence of Mrs Miner in Kamballie.
+However he died in a tragic mine accident in Coolgardie on 9 January 1906, so May Ellen remarried Robert Merson in 1910 in Dundas and lived in Northwood Street, West Leederville.
+She died in 1957 in Western Australia);

 - Another Daughter (b ??, married ‘Williams‘)